Muscovites march for and against Putin's Crimean policies

 Most Russians strongly back Putin’s actions and see Crimea as rightfully part of Russia.
 But a minority are horrified, fearing that Putin is risking war with another Slavic country formerly seen as a brother nation.

-In a rally organized by a Russian Orthodox movement “in support of Crimea and against fascism”, some 15,000 gathered on Revolution Square near the Kremlin, according to police.
+In a rally organised by a Russian Orthodox movement “in support of Crimea and against fascism”, some 15,000 gathered on Revolution Square near the Kremlin, according to police.

-Accompanied by a brass band playing patriotic marches, the well organized demonstrators, some waving Soviet hammers and sickles, chanted “Crimea is Russia”, “We defend our own!” and “No to fascism!”
+Accompanied by a brass band playing patriotic marches, the well organised demonstrators, some waving Soviet hammers and sickles, chanted “Crimea is Russia”, “We defend our own!” and “No to fascism!”

 “We want to say a firm ‘no’ to the fascist junta that came to power in Kiev and therefore we naturally want to support our comrades in Ukraine,” said Pyotr, one of the protesters.